Practical learning experiences

-In conjunction with the University of Canterbury’s School of Law, the New Zealand Police are delighted to offer two internships for the summer of 2017-2018.
+In conjunction with the University of Canterbury’s School of Law, the New Zealand Police are delighted to offer two internships for the summer period.
 These internships are exclusively available to current UC Law students.
 Successful applicants are expected to enrol in and complete LAWS 382 Legal Internship.

 Please note: These internships are voluntary - THEY ARE NOT PAID.

 Interns will undertake a wide variety of duties.
 They will receive training on the operation of the New Zealand Police and the Police Prosecution Service.
 This opportunity will be of interest to those interested in pursuing a career with the police or within the justice system.